Silver Spring Slip and Fall Lawyers Who Know How To Get Results

-- Poor lighting—Bad lighting makes it hard to see steps, obstacles, or dips or inclines on walking surfaces.
+- Poor lighting — Bad lighting makes it hard to see steps, obstacles, or dips or inclines on walking surfaces.
 Going from a properly lit space to a darkened area can be particularly dangerous as your eyes need time to adjust.

-- Cluttered floors—Tripping hazards often include merchandise stacked in aisles, trash, or debris.
+- Cluttered floors — Tripping hazards often include merchandise stacked in aisles, trash, or debris.

-- Holes – This may include potholes, trenches or other kinds of openings in the ground.
+- Holes – This may include potholes, trenches, or other kinds of openings in the ground.
 Even if holes like these cannot be eliminated, they should be roped off or fenced in.

-- Damaged sidewalks—Uneven sidewalks, gaps between sidewalk segments or cracks in paving stones may cause tripping and falling.
+- Damaged sidewalks — Uneven sidewalks, gaps between sidewalk segments, or cracks in paving stones may cause tripping and falling.

-- Slippery floors—Whether from tracked-in snow or a spill, floors should be quickly cleaned up.
+- Slippery floors — Whether from tracked-in snow or a spill, floors should be quickly cleaned up.
 After floors are cleaned, signs should be placed in visible spots to warn people about wet floors.

-- Damaged stairs and floors—Loose floor tiles, torn carpet, and broken stair treads or handrails should not be neglected by property owners.
+- Damaged stairs and floors — Loose floor tiles, torn carpet, and broken stair treads or handrails should not be neglected by property owners.

-- Loose wiring —Sometimes loose wiring such as extension cords may cause a trip and fall when work is being done on the property.
+- Loose wiring — Sometimes loose wiring such as extension cords may cause a trip and fall when work is being done on the property.

-Slip and falls can occur anywhere, including:
+Slip, trip and fall accidents can occur anywhere, including:

-- Parks—Holes in athletic fields, poorly maintained playground equipment, and nearby construction could all cause an accident.
+- Parks — Holes in athletic fields, poorly maintained playground equipment, and nearby construction could all cause an accident.

-- Department stores—Managers are responsible for making sure spills are promptly cleaned up, signs are put up to warn visitors when floors are wet, and aisles can be easily navigated.
+- Department stores — Managers are responsible for making sure spills are promptly cleaned up, signs are put up to warn visitors when floors are wet, and aisles can be easily navigated.

-- Performance arenas—Stadiums, theaters, and arenas have many potential trouble spots.
-If elevators, escalators, ramps and stairways are not free of debris and clutter, trips and falls may occur.
+- Performance arenas — Stadiums, theaters, and arenas have many potential trouble spots.
+If elevators, escalators, ramps, and stairways are not free of debris and clutter, trips and falls may occur.

-- Workplaces —Slip and fall accidents can happen at construction sites, factories, offices and many other workplace settings.
+- Workplaces — Slip and fall accidents can happen at construction sites, factories, offices, and many other workplace settings.
 Employers need to follow state and federal regulations to reduce the risk of a slip and fall.

-- Restaurants —Falls may happen because of spills, trash or clutter.
+- Restaurants — Falls may happen because of spills, trash, or clutter.

 Individuals can suffer serious injuries in slip and fall accidents, including: